Introduction to Inbound Marketing Strategy

 With the growth in internet penetration worldwide, the best strategy to reach out to potential customers is to have a website.
 Many companies who advertise in print media, electronic media, and hoardings now emphasize their website addresses to let customers log in to the concerned websites to get more information.

-Care has to be taken regarding content, pictures, videos and other information that is put on a company website.
-Apart from product descriptions, images and videos, the details of promoters, location of manufacturing facilities, distribution network, new products launched, forum to submit feedback and complaints regarding products, a toll free number to connect to customer service, online chat facility, online product ordering facility among other features would attract new visitors to the site.
+Care has to be taken regarding content, pictures, videos, and other information that is put on a company website.
+Apart from product descriptions, images, and videos, the details of promoters, location of manufacturing facilities, distribution network, new products launched, forum to submit feedback and complaints regarding products, a toll-free number to connect to customer service, online chat facility, online product ordering facility among other features would attract new visitors to the site.

-For such visitors, the relevance of the information provided, their importance for the customer, the brand image of the product, the credibility of the information, design, and layout of the HTML pages, page loading times all will have the impact on how the consumer perceives the company and the brand.
+For such visitors, the relevance of the information provided, their importance for the customer, the brand image of the product, the credibility of the information, design, and layout of the HTML pages, page loading times all will have an impact on how the consumer perceives the company and the brand.
 A simple, elementary design with smooth navigation between sections would go a long way in visitors coming back to the site for information, thereby leading to sales inquiry and conversion.

-For a company which wants to start blogging without any investment, WordPress and Tumblr offer a user-friendly platform to begin posting articles, photos, and comments and share them on social media to gain more mileage.
+For a company that wants to start blogging without any investment, WordPress and Tumblr offer a user-friendly platform to begin posting articles, photos, and comments and share them on social media to gain more mileage.

 3. Social Media

 Facebook, Twitter, Pinterest, LinkedIn Until a few years ago, social media was only a marketing strategy used to complement traditional marketing efforts by companies.
-However, analysts have now predicted that social media is now emerging as a medium on its own just as the website is.
+However, analysts have now predicted that social media is now emerging as a medium on its own, just as the website is.
 It can be gauged from the search engine leader Google having an arrangement with Facebook and Twitter.
 It is fairly easy for an individual, an organization or a corporate entity to start a social media page.
 However, better results are got when paid services of such inbound marketing technique platforms are utilized for enlarging the reach and exposure to the potential buyers.

-There also how much effort, time, energy and money has to be devoted to various options have to be worked out based on the company’s area of operation, products, and services.
+There also how much effort, time, energy, and money has to be devoted to various options have to be worked out based on the company’s area of operation, products, and services.
 FaceBook would be ideal where there are more images and pictorial content to be published.
-For the media, news, scientific and technical products Twitter and LinkedIn may be more appealing.
+For the media, news, scientific and technical products, Twitter and LinkedIn may be more appealing.
 Fashion, entertainment, beauty, food, and consumer products could focus more on FaceBook.

 It is always good to have a landing page for visitors to reach for more information through FB, Twitter either to register or buy a product or service.
-In the absence of a proper landing page, visitors could get confused and leave the social media pages without liking, sharing or refuse to become a follower as in Twitter.
+In the absence of a proper landing page, visitors could get confused and leave the social media pages without liking, sharing or refuse to become a follower, as in Twitter.

-Social media is also useful for creating event posts, sharing important events appointments within the company, product launches, getting customer feedback and so on.
+Social media is also useful for creating event posts, sharing important events appointments within the company, product launches, getting customer feedback, and so on.
 The more the likes and sharing activity on your social media page, the better will be the brand awareness created and consequently to sales conversions.

 YouTube has emerged as a popular medium for sharing videos by the fashion industry, music, film industry, motivational speakers, corporate training firms, market research, market news, analysis and advisories, nutrition, health, fitness, sports, art, dance, news media and variety of other professions.
-YouTube videos typically of three minutes to five-minute duration are searched for or shared according to how interesting or relevant the topic is for a large audience.
+YouTube videos typically of three minutes to five-minute duration are searched for or shared according to how interesting, or relevant the topic is for a large audience.
 There has been no limit to the kind of videos that have been uploaded to YouTube and also shared through social media.

 Steps in Inbound Marketing Strategy